sporto/elm-tutorial/zh-TW/04-starting/05-multiple-modules.md

-# Multiple modules
+# 多重（Multiple）模組

 Our application is going to grow soon, so keeping things in one file will become hard to maintain quite fast.

 ### Circular dependencies